microsoft/WhatTheHack/xxx-AzureRouteServer/Student/Resources/whatthehackcentralnvachallenge2.md

 > [!IMPORTANT]
 > If you inject a 0/0, you will lose connectivity to the CSR from your public IP.
-> You may access the CSR through serial console or
+> You may access the CSR through serial console.
-> Create a UDR with next hop internet for the CSR subnet interfaces or
+> Create a UDR with next hop internet for the CSR subnet interfaces.
 > Create a jumpbox to ssh into the private IP of the CSRs

 ```bash